Zappo-II/WhatWatch/README.md

 * 46 - Tested with Manjaro - Gnome
 * 47 - Tested with Manjaro - Gnome
 * 48 - Tested with Manjaro - Gnome
+* 49 - Tested with Manjaro - Gnome

 ### Legacy Gnome Shell (before 45)